jesterjaimi/rearc-quest/README.md

 Herein contains the final submission of the rearc-quest assignment as requested by Cristina Orlando.

 This repo contains the terraform ripcord script that fully automates the install of the rearc-quest into AWS, an nginx-proxy that allows http alb access to a load balanced cluster of quest servers being served by an auto-scaling group via a terraform declared launch template.
+TLS is also supported.

 TLS connections to the quest ec2 instances require direct instance access.
 I tried to get the alb's to play nicely with my self signed certificates, but I couldn't get it to work. (health checks... bahhhhh!)
 But if my assumptions are correct, this is acceptable, because I would hope thatin 2021 AWS frowns on such questionable security configurations anyway.